SlimeKnights/slimeknights.github.io/faq/tinkers-construct-2.md

 ---
 layout: page
 title: Tinkers' Construct 2 FAQ
+description: This page covers frequently asked questions about Tinkers' Construct 2, which was developed for Minecraft versions 1.8 to 1.12.
+Answers to questions on this page may not reflect the latest version of the mod.
 ---

-This FAQ covers questions specific to the gameplay or development of Tinkers' Construct 2, which is Tinkers' Construct between 1.8 and 1.12.
+{{page.description}}

 {%include toc.html %}